mbp-lab/teaching_resources/xai/README.md

-# Explainable AI for Affective Computing
+# Notebooks for Explainable AI in Affective Computing

-SoSe2022 Bielefeld University

-In this seminar we will learn about the latest research in eXplainable AI (XAI) and its application for the field of affective computing.
-This reposity will contain a series of [Jupyter Notebooks](https://jupyter.org/) to give you practical experience using various Python toolkits.
+This reposity contains contain a series of [Jupyter Notebooks](https://jupyter.org/) to give you practical experience using various Python toolkits for Explanability in AC.

 ## Installation Instructions